MMH08/Big-Data-Diabetes-Readmission-Prediction/README.md

 # Diabetes Readmission Prediction

 # Abstract
-A diabetic clinical dataset is used to identify the patients who are in risk for readmission to the hospital by using predictive models.
+A 10 years of diabetic clinical dataset is used to identify the patients who are in risk for readmission to the hospital by using predictive models.
 A supervised learning approach for 3-class classification problem will be applied to identify the patients of target classes are the patients readmitted before 30 days (Class 0) , after 30 days (Class 1) or did not admit at all (Class 2) after discharge from hospital.
 The Logistic Regression (LR), Decision Tree (DT) and Random Forest (RF) algorithms will be used to fit the relationship.
 We will also evaluate the performance among the algorithms to pick best one.
 Python, scikit-learn machine learning library, pandas dataframe will be utilized to build the models.

 # Introduction
 When a patient is admitted again into a hospital within a certain interval of time after discharge from hospital is called hospital readmission.
 It is very important as hospital readmission rate can be a major indicator of patient’s health and life, hospital quality and cost of treatment.
 For example, if a patient was never been re-admitted, it’s a very good sign.
 Whereas if the patient is re-admitted within the 30 days of discharge represents a possibility of inappropriate treatment.
 On the other hand, getting readmitted after 30 days can indicate both the quality of treatment given and/or the state of the patient.